 Domain Name Ending: Choose a Top Level Domain (the part of the domain, such as .com .net, .org, etc.).
 There are also country specific TLD endings such as; the United Kingdom .co.uk or South Africa .co.za .For an author's website I would recommend either a .com or your country specific TLD.

-Website Storage Space: Depending on how large your website is or will be will determine how much website storage space you will need.A large informational writing website for example will require more website space than a simple 5 page author website.You can always start with a basic hosting package with minimum website storage and upgrade later as your website grows.
+Website Storage Space: Depending on how large your website is or will be will determine how much website storage space you will need.A large informational writing website with blog for example will require more website space than a simple 5 page author website.You can always start with a basic hosting package with minimum website storage and upgrade later as your website grows.